Research Facilities

 UD affiliates:

-- Reserve the ICP using the online calendar.
+• Reserve the ICP using the online calendar (link will be provided after the training).

-- You are responsible for purchasing consumables such as sample vials and gases.
+• You are responsible for purchasing consumables such as acid for rinsing, sample vials and gases.

 General public and commercial entities:

 I need a specific GC column to analyze some volatile organic compounds in my sample.
-Will you provide this column?
+Will you provide the column?

 The column that is normally installed in the GC-MS is HP-5MS.
-To use a different column, you will need to purchase it.
+For a specific application, purchasing the column will be users’ responsibility.
 Please consult the lab manager to identify the right column for your application.

 Contact Us

-Please contact Lab Manager, Rovshan Mahmudov, if you have any questions.
+Please contact Lab Manager, Yu-Han Yu, if you have any questions.

 University of Delaware